wilninja/wilninja/README.md

 # Wil Ninja
 TEAM LEAD || SENIOR FRONT-END DEV
 > - 16+ Years of experience in web development
-> - Years of lead experience; 13 employees within 3 teamsin a given time
+> - Years of lead experience; 13 employees within 3 teams in a given time
 > - Worked for some of the largest companies/projects in Canada, and of the world
 > - Great knowledge of leadership, management (automation in JIRA), and business metrics (OKR, KPI)
 > - Vast knowledge of different tech stack